 Pornography addiction is much more involved than just wanting to look at nude videos and pictures.
 It has a deep connection to our learning process and the chemicals in our brain.
+Your brain on porn is much more complicated than you think.

 In this article we will look at a specific chemical called dopamine and explore how it affects our brains when we use pornography.